sarahcwesolowski/sarahcwesolowski.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: data science manager ☀️ analytics and deliverables
+subtitle: data science manager ☀️ analytics leader

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: true # crops the image to make it circular
-  address: Located in York, UK
+  address: Located in York, UK<br>I am a US Citizen

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts